coralproject/coralproject-site-2016/_products/1trust.md

 By combining it with our Ask and Talk tools, you can create automatic actions based on these formulas, making active curation and moderation quicker, easier, and more scalable.

-Trust is currently in a closed beta test.
+*Trust is currently in a closed beta test.
+It will be released in an open beta in Q3 2016.*

 ## View our other products: